bhavik1st/minivue/FUTURE.md

-# MiniVue: Future Features Roadmap
+# MiVue: Future Features Roadmap

-This document outlines the next must-have features to be developed for MiniVue, inspired by Alpine.js and Vue.js.
+This document outlines the next must-have features to be developed for MiVue, inspired by Alpine.js and Vue.js.

 ## 1. Improved Reactivity with Proxy